mvdh7/PyCO2SYS/docs/co2sys.md

 ## Outputs

-The results of `CO2SYS` calculations are stored in a [dict](https://docs.python.org/3/tutorial/datastructures.html#dictionaries).
+The results of `CO2SYS` calculations are stored in a [dict](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) of [NumPy arrays](https://docs.scipy.org/doc/numpy/reference/generated/numpy.array.html).
 The keys to the dict are the same as the entries in the output `HEADERS` in CO<sub>2</sub>SYS for MATLAB and are listed in the section below.

 !!! abstract "`PyCO2SYS.CO2SYS` outputs"
-    The only output is a dict.
+    The only output is a [dict](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) of [NumPy arrays](https://docs.scipy.org/doc/numpy/reference/generated/numpy.array.html).
 Its keys are as follows:

     #### Dissolved inorganic carbon